 German can create new words with a variety of tools, including suffixes, separable prefixes, inseparable prefixes, and various ways of deriving nouns from strong verbs, nouns from verbs with separable or inseparable prefixes, or adjectives and adverbs from such verbs.

 Like English, German also offers the possibility of combining of words, especially nouns.
 The resulting noun chains in English typically feature spaces or hyphens between the different elements, while German ones normally appear as one word.
-The German penchant for creating complex compound nouns has long been the source of much amusement.
+The German penchant for creating complex compound nouns has long been the stuff of comedy.
 Mark Twain devotes part of his essay on The Awful German Language to these "curiosities," and many people are familiar with ones like "der Donaudampfschifffahrtsgesellschaftskapitän" (the Danube Steamship Navigation Company Captain).

 - ["-n" or "-en"]: "das Bauernbrot (farmhouse bread); "das Freudenhaus" (brothel); "die Gedankenfreiheit" (freedom of thought); "der Kettenraucher" (chain-smoker); "der Tintenkleks" (inkblot).

-Between these two items there may also be a connecting element (die Fuge) that can have various forms:
+As some of the above examples show, the two parts of the compound may also have a connecting element (die Fuge) that can have various forms:

 |mobile phone accessories||Which of our four seasons do you most look forward to?|

-- "Berlin-Kenner" (someone who knows Berlin); "der Balkon-Raucher" (a man who goes out onto the balcony to smoke); "der Jeans-Bügler" (a man who irons his jeans).
+- "Berlin-Kenner" (someone who knows Berlin); "der Balkon-Raucher" (a man who goes out onto the balcony to smoke); "der Cyber-Diebstahl" (cyber-theft), "die E-Mail" (e-mail, "der Jeans-Bügler" (a man who irons his jeans).

 While these compounds are normally written as a single word, hyphenated forms occasionally appear in new coinages: